Hernia Mesh Complications

 This voluntary recall of the XL CK Patch was extended to other versions of the patch and eventually led to a Class I Recall by the U.S. FDA.
 A Class I recall is reserved for the recall of products that could cause serious injury or even death.

-Recently the FDA has encouraged anyone who has received a recalled version of the Bard Composix Kugel Mesh Patch to seek medical attention immediately.
-The hernia patch malfunction has been associated with persistent abdominal pain, fever, tenderness at the implant site and several other unusual symptoms.
+The FDA has encouraged anyone who has received a recalled version of the Bard Composix Kugel Mesh Patch to seek medical attention immediately.
+The hernia patch malfunction has been associated with persistent abdominal pain, fever, tenderness at the implant site, and several other unusual symptoms.
 Currently, the products included in the recall are:

 • Bard® Composix® Kugel® Large Sized Patch Class I Recall and Market Withdrawal for Product Codes 0010206, 0010207